nwkwok/PHP/oop/SOLIDPROFESSOR/take_home_test/Log.md

     # Thinking Through Features

-    ## Return a list of all the dinstct makes the dealership has:
+    ## Return a list of all the distinct makes the dealership has:
     So, I need the ability to return a list of distinct makes a dealership has I imagine this would look like a vehicle table